 If you are NOT a CUR member, NOW is a great time to join and it is free.
 Reach out to one of your CUR Councilors or to me for assistance.
 CUR Councilors are Drs.
-JJ Arias, Karen Berman, Tsu-Ming Chiang, Kelly Massey and Rebecca McMullen.
+JJ Arias, Karen Berman, Tsu-Ming Chiang, Kelly Massey, Hasitha Mahabaduge, Doreen Sams and JF Yao

 Dr. Doreen Sams

-GC is a Council of Undergraduate Research (CUR) Enhanced Membership
+GC has a Council of Undergraduate Research (CUR) Enhanced Membership

 I am pleased to announce that Georgia College has become an enhanced institutional member of the Council on Undergraduate Research (CUR).
 CUR is a not-for-profit educational organization whose mission is to support and promote high-quality undergraduate student-faculty collaborative research and scholarship.

-One of the great benefits of a university becoming an enhanced member with CUR is that their faculty, staff and students are eligible to join CUR as individual members at no cost.
-In this letter you will find information outlining some of the member benefits included in a CUR membership and instructions on how to join.
+One of the great benefits of a university becoming an enhanced member with CUR is that their faculty, staff, and students are eligible to join CUR as individual members at no cost.
+Below you will find information outlining some of the member benefits included in a CUR membership and instructions on how to join.

 o CUR’s Members Only Website: This website contains information such as funding resources, annotated bibliographies on assessment and integrating research into the curriculum, webinar archives and undergraduate research celebration days at institutions across the country.
 There is also a special section on Advocacy, which is prepared by Washington Partners, LLC, a firm that CUR has secured to provide research, guidance, support and counsel as CUR seeks to increase its national profile, activities and efficacy.